SamSverko/SamSverko/README.md

 👋 I'm Sam, a front-end developer living in Canada.

-📚 I'm a natural problem-solver and life-long learner who is not afraid of a challenge, and believe that being able to have fun on the job makes any project possible.
+📚 I'm a natural problem-solver and life-long learner who is not afraid of a challenge.
+I believe being able to have fun on the job makes any project possible.

 ---